meetmakwana19/rea/8_Core_JS/ReadME.md

 - For `callback functions`, first parameter is usually error and 2nd parameter is data.
 - If data is provided like `function(data)` withot error as 1st param then data will be treated as error param

 ---

+- Javascript runtime(call stack, event loop, callback queue) and as a language can do only one thing at a time which is
+- Javascipt's Web APIs include setTimeout, fetch, etc.
+- Browser provides us DOM to work with HTML
+- In NodeJS, the functionalities of not avaible in javascript runtime are provided as C++ APIs.

+---

 ## Async vs synchronous

 1. Sync is sequential and blocks other processes untill it is completed
-2. Async hands it's work to other workers to achieve non-blocking behaviour
+2. Async hands it's work to other workers to achieve non-blocking behaviour.
+Example : Asynchronous callbacks like setTimeout().

 # Promises